gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.AppModel.Information/README.md

 Console.WriteLine("Copyright: {0}", info.Copyright);
 ```

-This can be useful for purposes like showing an about box in GUI or app information header in console.
+This can be useful for purposes like showing an about box in GUI or copyright banner in console.

 ## Usage